fabianoflorentino/mr-robot/README.md

 5. **Service** tries to process payment via `Default Processor` first
 6. **If Default fails**, automatically tries the `Fallback Processor`
 7. **Service** uses the `Payment Repository` to persist data in PostgreSQL with the processor name used
-8. **Data** is saved with automatic retry via GORM and includes which processor was successful
+8. **Data** is saved with automatic retry via SQL transactions and includes which processor was successful

 **✅ Fallback Flow**: Default Processor → (on failure) → Fallback Processor → (on success) → Database